 In Hall states that the 3500 kCal value is appropriate for modest weight changes in overweight and obese people, but is an overestimate in others.

-GIGAcalculator.com performed a set of mathematical calculations using a weight loss calculator which estimates how many calories you need to eat to lose weight through formulas more reflective of the dynamic nature of the process and correctly reflects the influence of the difference in both initial body weight (and thus fat mass, body fat percentage) and the amount of weight you aim to lose over a given time period.
+To further explore these particular mathematics of weight loss, GIGAcalculator.com performed a set of calculations using a weight loss calculator which estimates how many calories you need to eat to lose weight through formulas more reflective of the dynamic nature of the process and correctly reflects the influence of the difference in both initial body weight (and thus fat mass, body fat percentage) and the amount of weight you aim to lose over a given time period.

 The results below are for an average 5 feet 8 inches tall (~173cm) 30-year old male, assuming his goal is to lose 10 lbs (~4.5 kg) over 8 weeks without changing his current exercise routine equivalent to “light exercise”.